 Tiger Butter is an EASY rich and creamy dessert that will melt in your mouth.
-With just three ingredients it couldn’t be simpler.
+With just three ingredients it couldn’t be simpler to make this fudge like treat.
 It’s a great holiday dessert to serve at a party or give as gifts.

-Taylor first introduced us to Tiger Butter when her fourth grade teacher brought some to class.
+Taylor first introduced us to Tiger Butter when her fourth grade teacher brought some to class before the holiday break.
 It seemed so exotic with its swirls and stripes.
 It’s been a favorite ever since and the girls always love to give it to friends at Christmas.
 Since this is such an easy fudge recipe, you can get the kids involved, all you need is a microwave.
-It’s so much fun to make the swirls.
+It’s so much fun to make the swirls and every batch turns out a little different.

 - Peanut Butter – Jiff creamy for me, or crunchy if you want more texture